-Kindergarten (sometimes called 'state funded kindergarten', 'preschool') is two years of early education for children in the years before they start primary school.
-Kindergarten gives your child important opportunities to learn, make friends and develop skills through a play-based curriculum, and helps prepare your child for their transition to primary school.
-Kindergarten programs are developed and delivered by qualified degree qualified teachers in accordance with the National Early Years Learning Framework, Victorian Early Years Learning and Development Framework; they must abide by the National Education and Care Law and Regulations.
+Kindergarten (sometimes called 'state funded kindergarten', 'preschool') is two years of early education for children in the year before they start primary school.
+Kindergarten gives your child important opportunities to learn, make friends, and develop skills through a play-based curriculum.
+Kindergarten also helps prepare your child for their transition to primary school.
+Kindergarten programs are developed and delivered by qualified degree trained Educators to deliver the National Early Years Learning Framework and the Victorian Early Years Learning and Development Framework; they must abide by all the National Education and Care Law and Regulations.